ring9834/FoodDelivery_AzureServiceBus_EventGrid_EventHubs/README.md

 :bulb: Delivery driver can be notified they are dispatched new orders automatically;

-:bulb: Administrators can overlook all or part of delivery driver of their real-time GPS location and delivery status as well as watching the real-time status of all or part of the vendors about their preparing foods for packadges.
+:bulb: Administrators can overlook all or part of delivery driver of their real-time GPS location and delivery status as well as watching the real-time status of all or part of the vendors about their preparing foods for packages.

 ## Logic Flow
 :sparkles: Customer places order → API writes to Cosmos DB → Publishes OrderCreated event;